davidcorton/archSeries/README.md

 * Crema, E. (2012) Modelling temporal uncertainty in archaeological analysis. *Journal of Archaeological Method and Theory*, **19**, 440-461.

 ##Current issues to work on
+1. tidy up use of filter arguments
+2. tidy up use of summary options
-2. Add progress reporters for ROC routines.
+3. Add progress reporters for ROC routines.
-3. date.simulate: add option to simulate by item rather than by context.
+4. date.simulate: add option to simulate by item rather than by context.
 6. New function(s) to generate model distributions to feed into dummy.simulate?
 9. Fix problem with zero values in probs for dummy.simulate.
 11. Make plotting functions.